iAvoe/Az900-Module-3-Review/README.md

 -----

 ### Azure Resource Manager (ARM)

+#### Which management layer accepts requests from any Azure tool or API and enables you to create, update, and delete resources in an Azure account?
+- Azure Resource Manager (ARM)

 #### __________ is the deployment and management service for Azure.
 - Azure Resource Manager (ARM)